Obasoro/Darey.io-PBL-Project/Project-19-AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM. PART 4.md

 Choose version control workflow and you will be promped to connect your GitHub account to your workspace – follow the prompt and add your newly created repository to the workspace.

+4. Configure variables
+Terraform Cloud supports two types of variables: environment variables and Terraform variables.
+Either type can be marked as sensitive, which prevents them from being displayed in the Terraform Cloud web UI and makes them write-only.

+Set two environment variables: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY,